Mon, Jun 1, 2020

-While diving into the practical example and explain how do we solve these kind of problems, let’s refresh some price optimization concepts and introduce the work pipeline we will follow.
+While diving into the practical example and explain how we solve these kinds of problems, let's refresh some price optimization concepts and introduce the work pipeline we will follow.
 There are different ways to tackle a price optimization problem and different strategies to perform a Machine Learning approach for this task.

 Our price optimization pipeline will be based on six phases or steps:

 In the remainder of the post we will describe each one of these steps using the Olist dataset as an explanatory example.

 The first step is to build our data asset, taking different sources of information that will be used to train our demand forecasting models.

 The cornerstone to begin working on any price optimization project is the sales dataset, i.e., to have the sales information of your business.
 Whether you are an e-commerce or a brick-and-mortar store, sales information is the first asset we have to focus on, and where our analysis will begin.

 What do we mean by the sales dataset?
 To put it simply, we need access to the sales information of the business segment that the company is willing to optimize the pricing strategy for.
 If you already know beforehand which segment this is, great!
 You are one step ahead.
 But if you don't, no worries, we can help you decide which is the best segment to start based on your sales information, as we will see in our example.